skyplaying/web3.js/docs/docs/guides/17_migration_from_other_libs/index.md

 const web3 = new Web3(provider);
 const contract = new web3.eth.Contract(ABI, CONTRACT_ADDRESS);

-// If the method was only to read form the Blockchain: const result = await contract.methods.someFunction().call();
+// If the method was only to read from the blockchain: const result = await contract.methods.someFunction().call();
 // Or, if the method would need a transaction to be sent: const result = await contract.methods.someFunction().send();